rrra/www/content/post/2017/the-doctor-is-in-podcast-episode-43.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "The Doctor Is In Podcast Episode 43"
+title = "The Doctor is In: NVIS (Near Vertical Incidence Skywave)" aliases = [ "/post/2017/11/09/the-doctor-is-in-podcast-episode-43" ]
 +++
 Learn about one propagation mode for short-range HF communication in the [NVIS: Near Vertical Incidence Skywave](https://www.blubrry.com/arrl_the_doctor_is_in/27798352/nvis-near-vertical-incidence-skywave/)